ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 Returns the corresponding ASCII or Unicode integer representation of a character in a string.

-The function returns zero (0) if the string is a zero length string, position is less than one (1), or position is greater than the number of characters in str.
+The function returns zero (0) if the string is a zero length string, position is less than one (1), or position is greater than the number of characters in the string.

 ```
 dim a as long